 You can find more of Nicola’s work at www.nicolaflower.co.uk

-New Swan Yard Artwork (4 June to end of September)
+New Swan Yard Artwork (20 June to 30 September)

-Heritage Flower arch (mid June to end of September)
+Heritage Flower arch (20 June to 30 September)

 Liz is passionate about the expression of colour and texture to empower, inspire and heal.
 Dedicating thirty years to the creative make up and face and body painting industries, Liz found herself without her usual creative direction during the pandemic and missed the joy that sharing colour in the community brings; she spent her lockdown days exploring new artistic genres including, glass, silk, canvasses and huge works of batik art.